moonsettler/hwba/README.md

 > \
 > Device displays 6 digit Code

-*Warning: very important that the server increments this iterator after every successful authentication, and does not rely on the value presented by the client (like html hidden fields).*
+*Warning: very important that the server increments this iterator after every authentication attempt, and does not rely on the value presented by the client (like html hidden fields).*

 ### Authenticate / Request Time-based 2FA Code (RFC 6238)
 > Device reads QR {"m":"HWBA/1/TOTP/A","a":"anon@example.com","x":"678a...deb6","y":"49f6...1d5f"} \